-But don’t worry – you don’t have to manage this on one day.
-But you should be quite fit, persistent and sure-footed, if you want to do this multiday tour through the sunny side of the valley Vinschgau in western South Tyrol.
+But don’t worry – you do not have to manage this on one day.
+But you should be quite fit, persistent and sure-footed, if you want to do this multi-day tour through the sunny side of the valley Vinschgau in western South Tyrol.

 Those, who decide to explore the Vinschgau by foot, will get to know the region in all its details.
 This high alpine tour starts in the vicinity of Naturns and ends in Reschen.
 The way goes uphill and downhill, along old paths and new ones.
 Not only the several stages are very varied, but also the landscape, the mountain pastures, the menus in the refuges, as well as the sights you will pass by.

 For instance, hikers will see several famous places, including the church tower immersed in the Lake Reschen, Glurns as smallest town in the Alps or the marble quarry in Laas.
 Other sights are the mighty buildings of the castle Churburg or Reinhold Messner’s castle Juval, the prehistoric hilltop site Ganglegg in Schluderns or the monastery Marienberg in Burgeis.

 - Castle Juval near Kastelbell – top station St. Martin im Kofel near Latsch (difficult hiking trail)

 - St. Martin im Kofel near Latsch – Paflur near Laas (difficult mountain trail)